cloudlinux/imunify360-documentation/docs/dashboard/README.md

 #### Cleanup

-* <span class="notranslate">_Trim file instead of removal_</span> — do not remove infected file during cleanup but make the file zero-size (for malwares like web-shells);
+* <span class="notranslate">_Trim file instead of removal_</span> — do not remove infected file during cleanup but make the file zero-size (for malware like web-shells);
-* <span class="notranslate">_Keep original files for … days_</span> — the original infected file is available for restore within the defined period.
-Default is 14 days.
+* <span class="notranslate">_Keep original files for … days_</span> — the original infected file is available for restoration within the defined period.
+The default is 14 days.

 ![](/images/malwarescannersettings_zoom70.png)

 #### Proactive Defense

 * <span class="notranslate">_Enable Blamer_</span> — tick to allow Imunify360 to find a root cause of how infection got injected into the server through PHP.
-Blamer pinpoints exact URL, PHP script & PHP execution path that allowed a hacker to inject malware onto the server.
+Blamer pinpoints the exact URL, PHP script & PHP execution path that allowed a hacker to inject malware onto the server.
 Imunify360 security team will use that information to prevent future infections from happening.

 ![](/images/SettingsBlamer.png)